-There are many ways to get involved with the Ethnic Communities Council of Victoria (ECCV) such as those listed below.
+There are many ways to get involved with the Ethnic Communities Council of Victoria (ECCV).

 Partner with ECCV

 Partner with us by co-hosting an event, project and/or a research paper.
 You will share in our extensive networks, expertise of community consultation and policy advocacy.